rbmanez/Prosper-IT-Consulting-Internship/README.md

 ### [Python Live Project Sprint 4](https://github.com/rbmanez/TTA-Live-Project-Sprints/blob/master/PythonLiveProjectSprint4.md)
 #### Project Overview
 The Space Bar is an interactive Django based site for researching things about space.
 It uses APIs from NASA and other sources, web scraping from sites like Wikipedia, and packages like BeautifulSoup, Pandas, Selenium, and more.

-## Conclusion
-In the course of 8 weeks, my internship with Prosper I.T.
-Consulting provided me with an abundance of practical experience that improved my knowledge and skills as a software developer.
-I grew a deeper understanding of the development process, workflow, and team collaborations and communications.